Past Exhibition Dates: 25 March – 1 May 2021

 Alex Wilkie Nature Reserve

-Celebrating the intrinsic link between sound and the natural environment, artist Dave Thomson (Lost Few) has developed a sonic experience utilising the sounds of Alex Wilkie Nature Reserve.
-Revisit Dave’s journey at the reserve while listening to his sound work, Atmospherics.
-Access the sound file via the QR code displayed in the Reserve’s Information Centre.
-To learn more about how the sound work was created, join the artist on a Dawn Walk on Sunday 11 April.
+Celebrating the intrinsic link between sound and the natural environment, artist Dave Thomson (Lost Few) developed a sonic experience utilising the sounds of Alex Wilkie Nature Reserve.

-The sound work is also available at Walker Street Gallery and Heritage Hill Museum.
+The sound work was also available at Walker Street Gallery and Heritage Hill Museum.

 Artist: Dave Thomson (Lost Few)